Pennsylvania Public School Employees' Retirement System: Investment Advisors Sued by Public School Teacher

 In June 2021, Kevin Steinke, a Delaware County public school teacher, sued two of the funds investment consultants alleging that their poor investment advice has cost the fund billions of dollars, forcing teachers to pay approximately $26 million a year in additional pension contributions to cover the difference.
-Named as defendants are investment firms Aon Investments USA of Chicago and Hamilton Lane Advisors of Bala Cynwyd, Pennsylvania, in addition to 812 Market, a holding company formed by the fund.
+Named as defendants are investment firms Aon Investments USA of Chicago and Hamilton Lane of Bala Cynwyd, Pennsylvania, in addition to 812 Market, a holding company formed by the fund.
 The lawsuit cites two recent FBI investigations regarding an inflated investment returns figure and Harrisburg real estate, luxury travel and expenses by fund investment staff, and the fund's high-fee investments.

 Board Members Complain About Media Coverage

 In a September 20, 2021, letter to the editor in The Philadelphia Inquirer, 12 of 15 PSERS board members wrote to complain about the paper's September 4th story about on rifts on the board.
 It read, in part: "PSERS is not entertainment but an obligation to prudently invest the taxpayer dollars set aside for hardworking teachers and school employees to ensure they can retire after many years of service to our children and commonwealth.
 While it may not make big headlines in newspapers or generate a high number of online clicks, the reality is that all of PSERS’s trustees have been working tirelessly as stewards of the fund, though sometimes with divergent views."Notably not signing the letter to the editor were Republican State Treasurer Stacy Garrity, Democratic appointee Joe Torsella and Democratic State Senator Katie Muth, all of whom have pushed for administrative staff changes.

 During a closed meeting of the board members in September 2021, board members discussed leaks to the media regarding the federal investigation.
-Some board members were in favor of asking state prosecutors, the state Inspector General’s office, or a bipartisan legislative committee to investigate whoever leaked information.
+Some board members were in favor of asking state prosecutors, the state Inspector General's office, or a bipartisan legislative committee to investigate whoever leaked information.

 Executives Withholding Information from Trustees

-In June 2021, board member and State Senator Katie Muth filed a complaint in Commonwealth Court alleging that PSERS executives were withholding information she sought regarding the fund's day-to-day operations, decision making processes and investments.
+In June 2021, board member and State Senator Katie Muth filed a complaint in Commonwealth Court alleging that PSERS executives were withholding information she sought regarding the fund's day-to-day operations, decision-making processes and investments.
 According to the complaint, PSERS chief counsel Jackie Lutz refused Senator Muth's request, citing "ongoing internal and criminal investigations."

 During the board meeting on September 29, 2021, Muth said that board chair Christopher Santa Maria and audit committee chair Frank Ryan were depriving board members of key information.

 In October 2021, two additional board members, State Treasurer Stacy Garrity and Joe Torsella filed a "friend of the court" brief supporting Muth's lawsuit.
 This brief was drafted by Pennsylvania Treasury chief council Christopher J. Craig and said that PSERS executives were seeking to "impose for the first time in the Commonwealth" restrictions on board members to obtain information and that PSERS made arguments in court, ostensibly on behalf of the entire board, without seeking Garrity or Torsella's approval.